Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Introduction

 There is a tremendous amount of work in the literature on curvature flow and elastic flow in the Euclidean plane, both from an analytical and a numerical point of view.
-Curvature flow in more complex ambient spaces has been treated analytically in e.g.\ \cite{EpsteinC87,Cabezas-RivasM07,AndrewsC17}, while numerical approximations have been considered in \cite{ChengBMO02,MikulaS06,SpiraK07,curves3d,hypbol}, for the case of closed curves, and in \cite{BenninghoffG16} for the case of open curves.
-Elastic flow for closed curves in Riemannian manifolds has been studied analytically in \cite{DallAcquaLLPS18}, for the case that the manifold is a sphere, and in \cite{DallAcquaS18,MullerS20} for the hyperbolic plane.
+Curvature flow in more complex ambient spaces has been treated analytically in e.g.\ \cite{EpsteinC87,Cabezas-RivasM07,AndrewsC17}, while numerical approximations have been considered in \cite{ChengBMO02,MikulaS06,SpiraK07,MaitreS08,curves3d,hypbol}, for the case of closed curves, and in \cite{BenninghoffG16} for the case of open curves.
+Using the flow along the negative gradient of the total squared geodesic curvature functional to obtain geodesics as long-time limits has been first suggested in a seminal paper by Langer and Singer, \cite{LangerS84}.
+Later the same authors used Morse theory to investigate stable critical points of the functional, \cite{LangerS87}.
+The curve straightening flow has been used in \cite{Linner98a} to compute periodic geodesics, and in \cite{Koiso15} a variant of the flow was used to study the evolution of an elastic wire in a Riemannian manifold.
+Short-time existence, and in certain cases long-time existence, for elastic flow for closed curves in Riemannian manifolds has been studied analytically in \cite{DallAcquaLLPS18}, for the case that the manifold is a sphere, and in \cite{DallAcquaS17preprint,DallAcquaS18,MullerS20} for the hyperbolic plane.
 We are not aware of existing work on boundary value problems for elastic curves in Riemannian manifolds, but note that the case of a Euclidean ambient space has been considered in e.g.\ \cite{Helmers13,DallAcquaLP14,DallAcquaP14,Helmers15,DallAcquaLP17, DallAcquaLP19,GarckeMP19,GarckeMP20}.
 As far as the numerical approximation of elastic flow is concerned, we remark that the case of a Euclidean ambient space have been treated in \cite{DeckelnickD09,pwf,Bartels13a}.
 In \cite{DeckelnickD09} error estimates are shown, while \cite{Bartels13a} contains a partial convergence result under a regularity assumption on the velocity.
 The case of a Riemannian manifold has been studied in \cite{curves3d,hypbol,hypbolpwf}.
 All these approaches use finite element discretisations and are of variational structure.